 The Society also acts as a pressure group working to influence government policy in the interests of history, alongside other societies, such as the Social History Society, the Agricultural History Society, the Urban History Group and the Association of Business Historians, and in concert with professional bodies such as the Royal Historical Society, the Historical Association, History UK (HE) and the Academy of Social Sciences.
 In addition, the Society regularly liaises with funding bodies such as SHEFC, the AHRC and the ESRC.

 The membership of the Society is ultimately the main source of our income and vitality, and hence of our means to respond to, and to serve, the needs and interests of the subject in the coming decades.
 We hope that you will consider joining and contributing to the future development of one of the oldest, established professional societies of historians in the world.

 Subscriptions to the Economic History Review and the Journal of Economic History

-Student membership including subscription to the Economic History Review is open to full and part-time students, including postgraduates at higher education institutions in the UK and other EC countries at a discounted rate
+Student membership including subscription to the Economic History Review is open to full and part-time students, including postgraduates at higher education institutions in the UK and other EC countries

 Memberships are entered on a rolling basis, and renew automatically once a year.
 Members will be sent a renewal notice 1 month before auto-renewal.